ImperialCollegeLondon/MResMLBDinPhysicalSciences/README.md

    * [Preparing your dissertation](https://www.imperial.ac.uk/students/academic-support/graduate-school/students/masters/professional-development/preparing-your-dissertation-online-course/)

 ### Compulsory modules
    * [Plagiarism awareness](https://www.imperial.ac.uk/students/academic-support/graduate-school/students/masters/professional-development/plagiarism-online/) - This is a compulsory module that you must take as early as possible during the course!
 Failure to complete this course can result in being unable to complete the MRes.
+   * [Risk assessment foundation training](https://www.imperial.ac.uk/staff-development/safety-training/safety-courses-/risk-assessment-foundation-training-raft/) - You need to complete this course before undertaking any research project work, whether lab based or not, to understand how to properly carry out risk assessments.
+You should complete this course as early as possible once enrolling.

 ## Mathematics for Statistics and Machine Learning